shurrey/Blackboard-docsSite/learn/b2/resources/preparing-for-saas-and-new-learn-versions.md

 ---
 layout: post
 title: "Preparing Your Building Blocks For Learn SaaS and Newer Learn Versions"
-purple-text-title: "Preparing Your Building Blocks For Learn SaaS and Newer Learn Versions"
 categories: Learn b2
 id: learn-b2-resources-moving-to-saas
 author: Scott Hurrey
 ---

+# Preparing Your Building Blocks For Learn SaaS and Newer Learn Versions

 Blackboard Building Blocks have long been a staple in the Blackboard Learn platform.
 These Java Web Apps allow you to customize the workflow and experience that you and your faculty use to interact with the system.